RegionHalland/halland/README.md

 ## ACF Fields

-Halland uses [Advanced Custom Fields](https://www.advancedcustomfields.com/) to create custom fields and [ACF Export Manager](https://github.com/helsingborg-stad/acf-export-manager/) to save the field definitions as PHP-files, so that we can keep them under version control.
+Halland uses [Advanced Custom Fields](https://www.advancedcustomfields.com/) to create custom fields and [ACF Export Manager](https://github.com/helsingborg-stad/acf-export-manager/) to save the field definitions as `.php` and `.json` files, so that we can keep them under version control.

 ### Importing